royalapplications/docs/src/r2023/royalserver/introduction/configuration.md

 ## Configuration File

-Royal Server V4 stores the configuration settings in a file that can be found here: `%ProgramData%\RoyalServer\appsettings.json`.
+Royal Server V4 and newer stores the configuration settings in a file that can be found here: `%ProgramData%\RoyalServer\appsettings.json`.

 If not present at startup, `appsettings.json` will be created automatically.

 > [!NOTE]
 > Settings from a previous Royal Server V3 installation are automatically imported.

-You can edit this file using any text editor.
+You can edit this file using the `Royal Server Configuration Tool` or any text editor.
 After each change, Royal Server must be restarted.
 This can be done either using the configuration tool or from the command line:

 ```